Diocese of Alghero-Bosa: Synods

-On 21 July 1779 it lost territory to establish the Diocese of Galtelli-Nuoro.
-In 1798 it gained territory from the Archdiocese of Sassari.
+On 21 July 1779, the diocese of Alghero lost territory to establish the Diocese of Galtelli-Nuoro.
+On 24 September 1798, it gained territory from the Archdiocese of Sassari.
 On 9 March 1803 it gained territory from the Diocese of Bosa, and lost territory to establish the Diocese of Bisarcio.
 On 31 December 1938 it lost territory to the Diocese of Nuoro.